-2 second rule for learner drivers
+2 second rule

 Using the 2 second rule provides not only a general safer way of driving, but can also help to save fuel, brake wear and paint damage as a result of stone chips occurring due to driving too close to the car in-front.
 See how to save petrol for further information.